Duncan Spedding

 Duncan Spedding (born 7 September 1977) is an English former footballer who played as a midfielder.

 Spedding was signed by Southampton in 1997 after completing a spell as a trainee with the club.
 However, he failed to make much impact and was given a free transfer to Northampton Town the following year.
 Spedding spent five seasons at the club as a regular first teamer before departing in 2003.

-Now retired, Spedding manages a health club in Northampton.
+Spedding managed a health club in Northampton in 2024.
+Prior to that, he was a professional sleep therapist in 2019.

+He spent many years working in the fitness industry in various roles before joining a contract cleaning company in Northamptonshire in 2025, where he works as an Operations Director.

+Spedding also runs a separate business specialising in helping people suffering with anxiety.